-1. Know the players.
+1. Know the Players

 Research the company’s leadership structure and do a quick bit of digging on their website and on LinkedIn.
 This will not only help you decide who the decision maker is but will also give you more insight into what the leadership dynamic may be and what type of influence other people might have on purchase decisions.

-2. Plan your approach.
+2. Plan Your Approach